iceming123/ups/dashboard/README.md

 $ (cd dashboard/assets && yarn install && yarn flow)
 ```

-Normally the dashboard assets are bundled into Getrue via `go-bindata` to avoid external dependencies.
-Rebuilding Getrue after each UI modification however is not feasible from a developer perspective.
+Normally the dashboard assets are bundled into Gups via `go-bindata` to avoid external dependencies.
+Rebuilding Gups after each UI modification however is not feasible from a developer perspective.
 Instead, we can run `yarn dev` to watch for file system changes and refresh the browser automatically.

 ```
 $ gups --dashboard --vmodule=dashboard=5
 $ (cd dashboard/assets && yarn dev)
 ```

-To bundle up the final UI into Getrue, run `go generate`:
+To bundle up the final UI into Gups, run `go generate`:

 ```
 $ (cd dashboard && go generate)